pavinane/clone_prompts/README.md

 ##  Database

   Create database in <B> Utils </B> folder , inside the folder create database file

   Here we can give connection for moongose

+  Here this file write a connection for mongoDB database through the mongoose

+  * Create a acoount in mongoDB atlas
+  * Create project with cluster in atlas
+  * Create project and network setting
+  * Once created the database and check connect button it will show drive option
+  * copy the connection link for monogDB
+  * In .env file paste the link and inside the link add password

+  Reference through the [Nextauth](https://next-auth.js.org/getting-started/example).
+Documentation